 Aside from our grumbles about the inflexible multiflex board in the Beach, the main question is whether we’ll be using the downstairs bed.
 We prefer to sleep upstairs (and that’s what we’ve always done except in terrible weather or in situations when the pop-up roof would be too obtrusive).
 If you’re on a noisy site, downstairs is s better option, by the way.

-We’ve now removed the bottom mattress and put some protective transparent plastic sheeting over the board.
+We’ve now removed the bottom mattress and put some nice grey lino (looks factory-fitted!) over the board.
 We’ve found you can comfortably use the downstairs bed without this back ‘parcel shelf’.
 Swivel the front seats, lower the bed to flat and you’ll find it’s long enough.
 We put two long sun lounger pads on both downstairs or upstairs bed to make them softer.
 They’re used outside as needed too.
 We love multi-purpose!

 On top…from left to right

 - Two (stacking) plastic boxes with lids.
 The underneath one has swimming things, snorkels, hammamas (we cover the back seat with a hammama too, to protect the fabric), water shoes, sunscreen and fill-up toiletries).
 The top one is a larder with tins, spices etc – all our non-perishable food, plus some cheating readymeals (our favourite is the Firepot range of proper food…dried).

 - A Waeco compressor fridge, plugged into the 12v socket by the sliding door.
 Enough for wine, milk, butter, cheese, salad and all chilled foods.
 It’s quiet, keeps its temperature in 37 degrees of heat and can even freeze if we need it to.
 We’ve written a fridge guide and review here, by the way.

 - Another plastic box with lid for the hammock (a featherweight double Ticket to the Moon one), beach/picnic mat, tarpaulin, other odds and ends loosely categorised as leisure stuff.
 On top, either a clothes bag (reachable from inside because it’s raised to the height of the seat back), or a welly bag of shoes.